Neutrollized/dynmotd/README.md

 ## Installation:

 ```
- 1.   vim /etc/ssh/sshd_config  (this is optional; if you have `PrintMotd yes`, then you'll get the static motd as well as the `dynmotd` output)
+ 1.   vi /etc/ssh/sshd_config  (this is optional; if you have `PrintMotd yes`, then you'll get the static motd as well as the `dynmotd` output)
       PrintMotd no

  2.   vi /etc/pam.d/login  (if applicable)